fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-data-model.rst

       - [NSD].
 REQUIRED.
 JSON object containing the proof-of-possession key materials.
 By including a **cnf** (confirmation) claim in a JWT, the Issuer of the JWT declares that the Holder is in control of the private key related to the public one defined in the **cnf** parameter.
 The recipient MUST cryptographically verify that the Holder is in control of that key.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_ and Section 3.2.2.2 `SD-JWT-VC`_.
     * - **vct**
       - [NSD].
 REQUIRED.
-Credential type value MUST be an HTTPS URL String and it MUST be set using one of the values obtained from the PID/(Q)EAA Issuer metadata.
+Credential type value MUST be an HTTPS URL String and it MUST be set using one of the values obtained from the Credential Issuer metadata.
 It is the identifier of the SD-JWT VC type and it MUST be set with a collision-resistant value as defined in Section 2 of :rfc:`7515`.
 It MUST contain also the number of version of the Credential type (for instance: ``https://trust-registry.eid-wallet.example.it/credentials/v1.0/personidentificationdata``).
       - Section 3.2.2.2 `SD-JWT-VC`_.
     * - **vct#integrity**
       - [NSD].
 REQUIRED.
 The value MUST be an "integrity metadata" string as defined in Section 3 of [`W3C-SRI`_]. *SHA-256*, *SHA-384* and *SHA-512* MUST be supported as cryptographic hash functions. *MD5* and *SHA-1* MUST NOT be used.
 This claim MUST be verified according to Section 3.3.5 of [`W3C-SRI`_].